 Over 1,000 patients with COPD undergo lung transplantation on an annual basis, about 30.6% of all patients that undergo transplantation.
-(1070) Since implementation of the lung allocation severity (LAS) scoring system, the numbers of patients undergoing lung transplantation for COPD is exceeded by the numbers of patients receiving transplantation for interstitial lung diseases.
+(1223) Since implementation of the lung allocation severity (LAS) scoring system, the numbers of patients undergoing lung transplantation for COPD is exceeded by the numbers of patients receiving transplantation for interstitial lung diseases.
 Patients with COPD should be referred for consideration of lung transplantation when they have progressive disease despite maximal medical treatment, are not candidates for lung volume reduction surgery, have a BODE index of 5 to 6, a $PaCO_2 > 50$ mmHg (6.6 kPa) and/or $PaO_2 < 60$ mmHg (8 kPa) and FEV1 < 25%.
-(1071) They should be considered for listing for lung transplantation when the BODE index is > 7, FEV1 is < 15% to 20%, and they have had three or more severe exacerbations during the previous year, one severe exacerbation with hypercapnic respiratory failure, or have moderate to severe pulmonary hypertension.
-(1071) In the last decade, lung transplant has been increasingly performed in patients of older age, higher BMI, prior chest surgery, poor nutritional status, prior evidence of chronic infection, cardiovascular disease, or extrapulmonary comorbid conditions.
-(1072)
+(1224) They should be considered for listing for lung transplantation when the BODE index is > 7, FEV1 is < 15% to 20%, and they have had three or more severe exacerbations during the previous year, one severe exacerbation with hypercapnic respiratory failure, or have moderate to severe pulmonary hypertension.
+(1224) In the last decade, lung transplant has been increasingly performed in patients of older age, higher BMI, prior chest surgery, poor nutritional status, prior evidence of chronic infection, cardiovascular disease, or extrapulmonary comorbid conditions.
+(1225)

 Lung transplantation in patients with COPD has been predominately associated with an improvement in quality of life, not an increase in survival except for COPD patients with severe AATD or those severely impaired with high BODE scores.
-(1043,1073-1079) The median survival post lung transplantation for COPD is 5.9 years.
-(1070) Over 70% of lung transplants conducted in COPD patients are double lung transplants; the remainder are single lung transplants.
-(1080) Bilateral lung transplantation leads to longer survival in patients with COPD especially in those < 60 years of age.
-(1081,1082)
+(1196,1226-1232) The median survival post lung transplantation for COPD is 5.9 years.
+(1223) Over 70% of lung transplants conducted in COPD patients are double lung transplants; the remainder are single lung transplants.
+(1233) Bilateral lung transplantation leads to longer survival in patients with COPD especially in those < 60 years of age.
+(1234,1235)

 Two unique native lung complications have been proposed to account for the superiority of double lung transplantation in patients with COPD, native lung hyperinflation and lung cancer occurrence in the native lung.
-(1083,1084) Lung cancer has been reported to occur in the native lung following single lung transplantation with an incidence of 5.2-6.1%.
-(1083,1085) Native lung hyperinflation following single lung transplantation for COPD has been reported to occur 15-30% of the time.
-(1086,1087) Positive pressure ventilation in a patient with COPD with an overly compliant native lung coupled with reduced compliance in an edematous allograft may result in native lung hyperinflation.
+(1236.1237) Lung cancer has been reported to occur in the native lung following single lung transplantation with an incidence of 5.2-6.1%.
+(1237.1238) Native lung hyperinflation following single lung transplantation for COPD has been reported to occur 15-30% of the time.
+(1239.1240) Positive pressure ventilation in a patient with COPD with an overly compliant native lung coupled with reduced compliance in an edematous allograft may result in native lung hyperinflation.
 However, some studies have shown no impact of single lung transplant on post-transplant morbidity, and even improved survival following single lung transplantation in patients with COPD.
-(1086,1088,1089)
+(1239.1241.1242) Limitations in these studies include the retrospective nature of design, the potential for selection bias, missing covariates, and center-specific practice patterns.

 In general, lung transplantation has limited availability due to the shortage of donor organs and cost, thus single vs. double lung transplantation is balanced between individual patient factors vs. societal demands to increase the donor pool for eligible recipients.
-(1090) The complications most seen in COPD patients after lung transplantation are acute rejection, bronchiolitis obliterans, opportunistic infections and lymphoproliferative disease.
-(1091)
+(1243) The complications most seen in COPD patients after lung transplantation are acute rejection, bronchiolitis obliterans, opportunistic infections and lymphoproliferative disease.
+(1244)